distributed-text-services/specifications/Collection-API.md

 JSON wide attributes :

-- `@context` must extend Hydra and provide the DCT, TEI and DTS namespace prefixes
+- `@context` extends Hydra and must provide the DCT, TEI and DTS namespace prefixes

 Item properties :
 - `title` is a single string